Florida Debt Collection Laws

 Request for Production of Documents

-The debtor must furnish all documents the creditor reasonably requests related to the debtor’s financial affairs.
+The debtor must furnish documents the creditor reasonably requests related to the debtor’s financial affairs.
 Florida’s laws for discovery in aid of execution allow creditors to request copies of a debtor’s bank statements, check registers, canceled checks, credit card statements, insurance policies, and tax returns.
-A creditor can request documents up to at least four years old and, in some circumstances, beyond four years.
-The debtor is required, upon request, to produce all documents that possibly could lead the creditor to discovery of the debtor’s assets available to satisfy the judgment.
+A creditor can request documents up to at least four years old.
+The debtor is required, upon request, to produce all documents that possibly could lead the creditor to the discovery of the debtor’s assets available to satisfy the judgment.

 Debtor’s Financial Statements